 SOLAR WIND MODELING: A COMPUTATIONAL TOOL FOR THE CLASSROOM

 TURBULENCE-DRIVEN CORONAL HEATING AND IMPROVEMENTS TO EMPIRICAL FORECASTING OF THE SOLAR WIND

 CRATER RETENTION AGES INSIDE AND OUTSIDE THE PROPOSED DICHOTOMY-FORMING BOREALIS (MEGA-) BASIN

 L. N. Woolsey & H. V. Frey.
 Scientific Terrapin 2, 1 (2010)

-The list below includes conference talks, colloquia, guest lectures, and public talks.
+The list below highlighting some of my science communication includes conference talks, colloquia, guest lectures, and public talks.

 POJE BANQUET KEYNOTE SPEAKER

 "Star Stuff: Fusion, Fission, and the Periodic Table."
 This talk was the keynote at a banquet to celebrate student success and club activities for several departments across Aquinas College.